zio/zio/docs/datatypes/tmap.md

   _    <- tMap.transformValuesM(v => STM.succeed(v * v))
 } yield tMap).commit
 ```

+Note that both `transform` and `transformValues` serve the same purpose as `map`.
+The reason for naming them differently was to emphasize a distinction in their nature.
+Namely, both `transform` and `transformValues` are destructive - calling them can modify the collection.

 Folds the elements of a `TMap` using the specified associative binary operator: